ppy/osu-wiki/wiki/Beatmap_Editor/en.md

 ## Compose

-[Compose](/wiki/Beatmap_Editor/Compose) is where all [hit objects](/wiki/Hit_Objects) and other gameplay related elements are placed and synced with the beat.
-Most mappers spend more time in this category than all of the other categories combined because of this.
+[Compose](/wiki/Beatmap_Editor/Compose) is where all [hit objects](/wiki/Hit_Objects) and other gameplay-related elements are created.
+Most mappers spend more time in this tab than all of the others because of this.

 ## Design

-[Design](/wiki/Beatmap_Editor/Design) is where [storyboards](/wiki/Storyboards) can be made.
-Storyboards are elements that can heavily enhance the gameplay experience even though they have no direct impact on gameplay.
-Most mappers do not use this tab much though, as storyboarding is a difficult topic to get a grasp of.
-To see other ways of creating storyboards, see [storyboard scripting](/wiki/Storyboard_Scripting)
+[Design](/wiki/Beatmap_Editor/Design) offers a way to make [storyboards](/wiki/Storyboards), the visual effects that accompany beatmaps.
+Because storyboards often have complex effects warranting usage of many storyboard commands, mappers also use [storyboard scripting](/wiki/Storyboard_Scripting) directly without entering the design tab.

 ## Timing

-[Timing](/wiki/Beatmap_Editor/Timing) manages sections of a song and controls a map's hitsounds.
-This is essential since a beatmap needs appropriate feedback and correct timing to match the gameplay experience to the rhythm of a song.
+[Timing](/wiki/Beatmap_Editor/Timing) manages timing sections of a song and controls a beatmap's hitsounds.
+This is essential since a beatmap needs correct timing and appropriate feedback to match the gameplay experience to the rhythm of a song.

 ## Song setup

-[Song setup](/wiki/Beatmap_Editor/Song_Setup) primarily fills in a beatmap's [metadata](/wiki/Ranking_Criteria#metadata) and other things universal to a [beatmapset](/wiki/Glossary#beatmapset).
-This includes things such as the title of a song, the artist, the difficulty name, combo colours, and more.
+[Song setup](/wiki/Beatmap_Editor/Song_Setup) fills in a beatmap's [metadata](/wiki/Ranking_Criteria#metadata) and other things universal to a [beatmapset](/wiki/Glossary#beatmapset).
+This includes the title of a song, the artist, the difficulty name, combo colours, etc.

 ## Other

 Other components of the beatmap editor include:

-- [AiMod](AiMod) which is the first [modder](/wiki/Glossary#modder) a beatmapper can use.
+- [AiMod](AiMod): An automated system that reports problems in a beatmap
-- [Beat Snap Divisor](Beat_Snap_Divisor) which snaps the timeline to the beat.
+- [Beat snap divisor](Beat_Snap_Divisor): Determines how objects snap to the timeline
-- [Distance Snap](Distance_Snap) which is the multiplier that affects how close or far [hit objects](/wiki/Hit_Objects) are placed from each other.
+- [Distance snap](Distance_Snap): The multiplier that affects how close or far hit objects are placed from each other
-- [Kiai Time](Kiai_Time) which is a term given for a "special" timing section to help emphasize a part of a beatmap.
+- [Kiai time](Kiai_Time): Special timing sections that help emphasize a part of a beatmap
-- [Menu](Menu) which helps you navigate the beatmap editor.
+- [Menu](Menu): Helps you navigate the beatmap editor
-- [SB Load](SB_Load) which is a number used to tell how demanding a storyboard is.
-Anything past 5x is bad for ancient machines.
+- [SB load](SB_Load): A number used to tell how demanding a storyboard is
-- [Timelines](Timelines) which displays placed hit objects, breaks, and more.
+- [Timelines](Timelines): Displays placed hit objects, breaks, and more